gongahkia/personal-site/README.md

 * [ ] ***About page***:
     * [ ] Github API
-        * [ ] Complete Github API code to sort and choose 4 repos by most recent updated date
         * [ ] Render most recently updated github repos dynamically by referencing this article (https://stackoverflow.com/questions/12410895/changing-html-data-before-page-rendering), using Github API code in `for-testing/githubAPI.ts`
         * [ ] DIY style a new flexbox div in the about page, to include relevant values (included in the Github repo display [Repo name, Repo desc, Repo language and associated emoji, embedded URL behind each clickable repo box]) => (maybe use dynamic cards display for this??) for latest 4 repos updated
     * [ ] General styling